Turning up to your lectures and seminars isn’t where the studying stops. Improving your study skills is the key to acing those assignments.

 Knowing how to study is key to your success at uni.
 Making your study time as effective as possible will help you achieve better grades whilst still enjoying your social life.
 So, what are you waiting for?
 Here are five tips to improve your study skills.

-Before we mention anything else we’re going to lead with one of the best sources of knowledge we’ve got.
 If you’re looking to enhance your academic writing and critical thinking skills, then look no further than the Library’s Skills website.
 With self-help guides, videos and workshops across different sorts of skills, you’re bound to find something to help you skill up and improve your grades.

 2. Create a study plan

 The best way to stay organised and avoid those library all-nighters is to create a study routine.
 Schedule some time each week to focus on your assignments.
 Research has found that spacing out study sessions over longer periods of time improves long-term memory, which means you’ll retain all the key information needed to smash your exams or assignments.
 It also makes your study sessions shorter, so it’s a win-win!
 Not sure where to start?
 Check out Cosmopolitan’s top tips for creating your revision timetable.

-3. Find your happy space
+3. Find your happy place

 4. Access your support services